dojo/framework/docs/en/resource/supplemental.md

 });
 ```

-The above approach will allow the `data` to be changed at any time causing the resource to be cleared and the new data sideloaded again.
-This is the approach that should be used in most in memory data array scenarios and can be seen being used within our `TimePicker` widget when time options are generated and passed to the `Select`.
+This approach allows the `data` to be changed at any time, causing the resource to be cleared and the new data sideloaded again.
+This approach should be used for most in-memory data array scenarios - a good example is [Dojo's `TimePicker` widget](https://github.com/dojo/widgets/tree/master/src/time-picker), where time options are generated and passed to the underlying `Select`.

-# Data Middleware
+# Data middleware

-The data middleware provides a widget with access to the underlying resource via the data middleware which offers an api to initialise and share the resource and functions to interact with it.
-The middleware should be imported and passed to the widgets `create` function the same as other middlwares.
-It will add two extra properties to your widget; `resource` and `transform`.
+The data middleware provides a widget access to the underlying resource and its data.
+It is comprised of an api to initialize and share the resource, as well as functions to interact with it.
+The data middleware should be imported and passed to a widget's `create` function in the same as any other middleware - when added to a widget, it exposes two extra widget properties - `resource` and `transform`.

 ```ts
 import { create } from '@dojo/framework/core/vdom';